kchian/TeamRoadant/README.md

 ### The results:
 ![weighted maze](img/weights.png)
-The maze with its weights representing distance from the goal to each point in the maze.
+<br>The maze with its weights representing distance from the goal to each point in the maze.
 The diagonals are ~sqrt(2)/2, 0.707.
 <br>
-![maze from the mouse's perspective](img/memory.png) The "memory" of the mouse as it traverses the maze.
+![maze from the mouse's perspective](img/memory.png)
+<br>The "memory" of the mouse as it traverses the maze.
 This is its last step in its path towards the goal
 <br>
 ![solved maze](img/result.png)
-The path to the goal!
+<br>The path to the goal!
 Undiscovered walls are in black while purple is the area traversed.